RLBot/RLBotPythonExample/README.md

 matches what the person hosting has provided.
 1. Look in the src/bot.cfg file and change the name "AnonymousBot" to something you can recognize, so you'll know which car on the screen is yours.
-1. Connect to the wireless network called RLBot.
-The person hosting can tell you the password.

 1. Run the program.
 This should cause a car to appear in the game on the host computer!
    - Windows: Double click on run.bat
    - Mac / Linux: Open a terminal at this folder location and run `python3 run.py`
+1. It didn't work yet, but now you've got all the stuff downloaded via the fast wifi connection.
+Now kill the script and switch to the slower connection:
+1. Connect to the wireless network called RLBot.
+The person hosting can tell you the password.
 1. Open the src/bot.py file in your favorite code editor and start tinkering.
 The behavior of the car should change immediately every time you save.